Sleeping on your back can actually be very good for your organs and maintaining a low body temperature while you sleep.

-Because of this, your breath would heat up the memory foam.
+Because of this, your breath would heat up the foam pillow.
 If you’re a combination sleeper, this might not be the pillow for you.

 Apart from staying comfortable, you’ll remain cool throughout the night so you don’t wake up sweating.
-It’s the next evolution of memory foam.
+It’s the next evolution of foam pillow.

 Last but not least, it’s no secret that we put our bodies through stress while we sleep (or at least, many of us do).